M93 Hornet mine: Development

-The U.S. Army later pursued a weapon of a similar design in the XM204 Top-Attack Munition in the early 2020s.
+The US Army later pursued a weapon of a similar design in the XM204 Top-Attack Munition in the early 2020s.

 Description

 The M93 used both seismic and acoustic sensors to track and identify potential targets near the mine.
 Once the mine detected a suitable target in range, it turned to face the target and elevated the submunition launcher to the correct angle.
 The submunition was then fired in the direction of the target using a gas generator.
-An infra-red sensor on the submunition scanned the ground as it traveled, searching for the target.
-When the target was detected the submunition triggered a Misnay–Schardin effect warhead that projected a 450 gram tantalum slug, along with a number of smaller fragments downwards towards the target in a top attack.
+An infrared sensor on the submunition scanned the ground as it traveled, searching for the target.
+When the target was detected, the submunition triggered a Misnay–Schardin effect warhead that projected a 450-gram tantalum slug, along with a number of smaller fragments, downwards towards the target in a top attack.